tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-quotes.md

 (p.
 261)

 > The perfecting of science is one of the principal ways by which human progress leads to a more equilibrated state.
+> Who can deny the enormous influence of science and technology on international relationships through progress in the
+> use of steam and electricity?
+And if some of the things that have evolved - such as poison gas - fill us with
+> horror and terror, human evolution will still result.
+As others have recently shown, such things will eventually abolish war;
+> the very development of weapons will make it impossible.
+Thus *through concrete achievements* real equilibrium will be generated.
 (p.
 262)

 > In all areas of life, social and economic, we must create new organizations - not in the old way,